brunopinheirofreitas/Java/Books/Deitel Java 8/Notes.md

 15. Continue; basically does nothing, just avoid a certain condition.
 16. A static method is a method that you can invoke through class_name.method.
 Hence, you don't have to creat an object of this class.
 It's different from using a variable, that you have instanciated from a class, and then usin '.' and the name of the method.
 Thus, you have 03 forms of inoking a method:
     1. In the same class, just invoking the name of the method.
-    2. Through a variable that you have used to instanciate a class.
+    2. Through a variable that you have used to instantiate a class.
     3. Or using the name of the class.method, for static methods.
 17. You can create a static attribute, which means the attribute is common for all objects of the class.
-(IT's called Class variable, the set of static variables in a class is called 'field').
+(It's called Class variable, the set of static variables in a class is called 'field').
 18. Pacotes de Java API são as bibliotecas Java.
 19. 'FINAL' means that you have a variable that cannot be changed after initialization.
 20. array_name.lenght returns the lenght of the array.
 21. Arrays are an object.
 22. Try and Catch are used to treat exceptions.
 Any excepctions caught in an execution inside a 'try' will occasionate an execution of the block 'catch'.
 Any variable described in the block 'try' only exists in this block.
 23. JAVA doesn't have multidimensional arrays, every line in a multidimensional array is seen as a unidimensional array.
+24. Array class has a sort of methods to manipulate arrays.
 ---

 **Java Types and operators**